Seven Tips To Ease The Transition From Summer To School

 The goals can be whatever you and your child decide.
 They might include meeting new friends, joining a club, making a sports team, or taking classes that will enhance his or her college applications.
 These goals give children something to work toward, as well as a confidence-boosting sense of achievement when they meet them.

-5. Visit the school before the first day
+5. Take a virtual tour before the first day

 Starting at a new school can be a time of stress, and it may help ease a child’s anxiety to tour the facilities before the big day.
 Make sure they know where their classrooms and common rooms like the gym, theater, library, and bathrooms are located.
 Also, take the chance to size up cubbies and lockers for the gear they can bring.